 How To Get 10000 Views A Month

 As I said before a big part is to start setting easier Blogging goals.
-That will be P1, of this 2-Part Article about how to get 10000 views a month.
+Thats mainky what this Article Article about how to get 10000 views a month will be discussing: Goals.

 First you need to get real.
 Your blog won’t be an overnight success, you won’t immediately get thousands of views a month, and your first few posts probably won’t even get any views.